FIRE: A Failure-Adaptive Reinforcement Learning Framework for Edge Computing Migrations: Introduction

 \subsection{Challenges: Edge Computing and Resilience}

-Few migration works, however, account for another challenge in edge computing: the resilience of edge computing systems to rare but serious events like server failures.
-They occur due to reasons such as system overload, hardware failures, or malicious attacks, and they can be costly: the average cost of outage at a cloud data center, for example, has increased to $\$740000$ in $2016$ \cite{ponemon2016cost}.
-In comparison to the cloud, failures at edge servers are even more likely, as edge servers are distributed across geographical locations, making their management and maintenance more challenging.
-Furthermore, unlike the cloud, due to their distributed nature, edge servers do not have advanced heat management or outage support systems such as direct liquid cooling, fire suppressing gaseous systems and fully duplicated electrical lines with transfer switches \cite{aral2020learning}.
-Even if edge server failures remain fairly rare, they have a sizeable impact as many edge computing applications are latency sensitive, such as the Internet of vehicles, augmented reality, and video processing applications \cite{mao2017survey}.
-A lack of adaptive resource allocation and scheduling policies in light of failures would result in an increase in computation delay and a decrease in the job completion probability.
-For instance, if the user's service profile is migrated to an access point that then experiences a server failure, its job is not able to be completed, jeopardizing the smooth and safe functioning of applications, such as autonomous driving and real time obstacle detection.
+Few migration works, however, account for another challenge in edge computing: the resilience of edge computing systems to \textit{rare but serious events like server failures}.

+They occur due to reasons such as system overload, hardware failures, or malicious attacks, and they can be costly: the average cost of an outage at a cloud data center, for example, has increased to $\$740000$ in $2016$ \cite{ponemon2016cost}.
+Edge server failures may be even more probable than those in the cloud due to their distributed geographical locations, which complicates management and maintenance~\cite{aral2020learning}, though they will likely remain rare overall.
+Even worse, edge computing failures can have a sizeable impact as many edge computing applications are latency sensitive, such as the Internet of vehicles, AR, and video processing applications \cite{mao2017survey}.

+Managing resources without considering rare but severe failure increases latency and reduces reliability.
+For instance, if the user's service profile is migrated to a server that then fails, its job is not able to be completed, jeopardizing the smooth and safe functioning of applications, such as autonomous driving and real time obstacle detection.